-For example, insulators are among the most studied population of asbestos workers because exposure levels were high in this field of work.
+For example, insulators are among the most studied population of asbestos workers because exposure levels are high in this field of work.
 Studying asbestos insulators tells us a lot about what can happen when a person is exposed to high levels of asbestos for years.

 Some exposure studies have evaluated the risk of disease among people who live in a contaminated area.
-For example, studies have been conducted on Libby, Montana.
+For example, studies have been conducted in Libby, Montana.
 The town is home to an asbestos-contaminated vermiculite mine that closed in 1990.